 This bill amends section 81-1403 of the Reissue Revised Statutes of Nebraska to enhance the collaboration between law enforcement and Adult Protective Services (APS) social workers in responding to incidents involving individuals with mental health concerns.
 It introduces definitions for key terms such as "APS social worker," "crisis intervention," and "trauma-informed care," and mandates that APS social workers accompany law enforcement officers during such calls, provided it is safe to do so.
-The Department of Health and Human Services is tasked with developing a program to approve social workers as APS social workers, ensuring they receive appropriate training in crisis intervention and related areas.
+The bill outlines the responsibilities of law enforcement agencies, including the requirement to screen calls for mental health issues and to flag them as "Mental Health Priority."
+It also establishes a framework for the Department of Health and Human Services to approve social workers as APS social workers and to ensure they receive ongoing training.

 Statutes affected: Introduced: 81-1403